-Still, note that all these random variables are defined such that they satisfy more or less the same exponential inequalities than bounded variables.
+Still, all these random variables are defined in such a way that they satisfy more or less the same exponential inequalities as bounded variables.
 And indeed, for these variables, $ \mathbb{P}(|U_1|\geq t)$ is very small when $t$ is large -- hence the title of this section: {\it almost} bounded variables.
 We will now discuss briefly how to go beyond this case.

-\subsection{Heavy-tailed losses}
+\section{Heavy-tailed Losses}

 By heavy-tailed variables, we mean typically random variables $U_1$ such that $\mathbb{P}(|U_1|\geq t) $ is for example in $t^{-\alpha}$ for some $\alpha>0$.